BurnOutTrader/fund-forge/ff_standard_lib/src/strategies/STRATEGIES_README.md

                                  heikin_atr.update_base_data(candle).await;
                              }

-                             // lets get the indicator value for the current candle, note for atr we can use current, as it only updates on closed candles. if heikin_atr.is_ready() {
+                             // lets get_requests the indicator value for the current candle, note for atr we can use current, as it only updates on closed candles. if heikin_atr.is_ready() {
                                  let atr = heikin_atr.current();
                                  println!("{}...{} ATR: {}", strategy.time_utc().await, aud_cad_60m.symbol.name, atr.unwrap());
                                  heikin_atr_history.add(heikin_atr.current());

-                                 // we can also get the value at a specific index, current bar (closed) is index 0, 1 bar ago is index 1 etc. let atr = heikin_atr.index(3);
+                                 // we can also get_requests the value at a specific index, current bar (closed) is index 0, 1 bar ago is index 1 etc. let atr = heikin_atr.index(3);
                                  println!("{}...{} ATR 3 bars ago: {}", strategy.time_utc().await, aud_cad_60m.symbol.name, atr.unwrap());

-                                 //or we can use our own history to get the value at a specific index let atr = heikin_atr_history.get(10);
+                                 //or we can use our own history to get_requests the value at a specific index let atr = heikin_atr_history.get(10);
                                  println!("{}...{} ATR 10 bars ago: {}", strategy.time_utc().await, aud_cad_60m.symbol.name, atr.unwrap());
                              }